Internships

 A: You can receive college credit, based on how many hours you work in your internship each week.
 You can find out about the hours/credits here.

 If you earn credit for your internship through SHPRS, the internship should have some relationship to your major (History, Philosophy, Religious Studies, Asia Studies, or Jewish Studies).
 As a SHPRS intern, you will receive upper-division credit on a pass/fail basis.
-You will need to work with the SHPRS Internship Coordinator (Justin Cappuccilli), to determine if your potential internship will be viable for this situation.
+You will need to work with the SHPRS Internship Coordinator (Katarina Schenkel), to determine if your potential internship will be viable for this situation.
 Internship credits cannot be used toward your major, since they do not use letter grading, but they will apply to the 45 upper-division credits you need to complete your degree at ASU.
 Other departments at ASU may have different policies.

 Q: How do I get an internship?